OICR/softeng-blog/_posts/linda_xiang/2016-12-07-Cloud-data-transfer.md

 'failed-jobs' directory, error message will be recorded in the JSON to help with debugging and retry.

 Except for commit message and revision history are stored in git repository, all other information is kept in JSON files as plain text.
 It's straightforward to retrieve near real time job status by performing a git pull and simply counting files in different sub-directories.
 With a simple script one can parse the job JSONs to get addition metrics of job executions, such as, average time spent on each state, average data transfer rate for each GNOS repository etc.

 ## Conclusion

 In summary, we used a GitHub repository as the source of truth for information about all transfer jobs.
 The GitHub repository naturally plays an orchestration role accepting latest job status via git push from all transfer workers and making latest status accessible to all workers using git pull.
 GitHub service is realiably available from any where in the Internet.
 With this design, there is no need for us to write any server-side code, we get from GitHub for free all of the important features, such as, job scheduling, logging, status tracking and high availability.
 Client-side code is fairly straightforward to develop, job requesting is a matter of a few git commands: git pull, git mv, git commit and git push.
 Logging job status is to simply modify a JSON file, commit to git and push back to GitHub.

-We used this system performed over 45,000 transfer jobs, using two GitHub repositories, [ceph_transfer](https://github.com/ICGC-TCGA-PanCancer/ceph_transfer_ops) and [s3-transfer](https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations), with over 210,000 and 150,000 commits reperspectively.
-It had been very smooth.
+With large number of worker nodes lauched from Collaboratory/AWS, we used this system to perform over 45,000 transfer jobs.
+Two GitHub repositories, [ceph_transfer](https://github.com/ICGC-TCGA-PanCancer/ceph_transfer_ops) and [s3-transfer](https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations) were set up to coordinate and track the whole process, generating over 210,000 and 150,000 commits reperspectively.
+This approach was later adapted by PCAWG OxoG pipeline to run over 2800 [jobs](https://github.com/ICGC-TCGA-PanCancer/oxog-ops).
+All had been very smooth.